-Fact: Many studies show that complications are extremely common:
+Fact #2: Many studies show that complications are extremely common and must be considered:

-- Medical complications occurred in 51.5% of cats declawed by the shear technique, and 82.5% of cats declawed by the blade technique, while the cats were still hospitalized; 19.8% of cats developed complications after release.
-Lameness was noted for 1-42 days (1 cat was still painful 96 months—8 years—later).
-Problems were blamed on the vet students doing the surgery.
+- Medical complications occurred in 51.5% of cats declawed by the shear [Resco nail trimmer] technique, and 82.5% of cats declawed by the blade technique, while the cats were still hospitalized; 19.8% of cats developed complications after release.
+Lameness was noted for 1-42 days (1 cat was still painful 96 months—that’s 8 years—later).
+Problems were blamed on the vet students learning the surgery.
 (Tobias KS.
 Feline onychectomy at a teaching institution: a retrospective study of 163 cases.
-Vet Surg 1994; 23:274-280.)
+Vet Surg.
+1994; 23:274-280.)

 - Claw regrowth was seen in 1 cat at 6 months post-op (claw regrowth can take months to many years).
 Complications included 19% lameness, 34% dehiscence (re-opening of the incision).
 (Martinez SA, Hauptmann J, Walshaw R. Comparing two techniques for onychectomy in cats and two adhesives for wound closure.
 Vet Med 1993; 88:516-525.)

-- An unusual complication occurred 3 and 6 months post-declaw in 2 cats that involved contracture of the flexor tendon.
+- Contracture of the flexor tendon was documented at 3 and 6 months post-declaw in 2 cats.
 This caused the toe remnants to curl under the paw, and made the cats unable to walk; one hopped on his back feet, and the other would not move.
 They were successfully treated by severing the flexor tendon.
 (Cooper MA, Laverty PH, Solderer EE.
 Bilateral flexor tendon contracture following onychectomy in 2 cats.
 Can Vet J. 2005 March;46:244-246.)